pkro/no_blackbox_ML/readme.md

 Raw and derived data is not included in the repo as it doesn't have any license: https://github.com/gniziemazity/drawing-data

-# Data creator web app
+# no black box ML

 Notes: